 Colorado Springs, designed on a drawing board and in an early state of growth, did not yet offer many accommodations.
 Helen resided at the Colorado Springs Hotel, the settlement’s earliest, where she met fellow boarder William Sharpless Jackson.
 He was secretary and treasurer of the Denver and Rio Grande Railroad which, like Colorado Springs, had been founded by General William Jackson Palmer.
 Helen and Mr. Jackson’s friendship led to marriage in 1875.

 Sadly, Helen’s death soon followed the birth of her masterpiece.
 I sincerely hope that the sale of more than 15,000 copies in the 10 months between its publication and her passing, was gratifying to her.
-True to her convictions till the end, she beseeched President Grover Cleveland to correct the wrongs inflicted on the Indians from her deathbed in California, where she was trying to recuperate.
+True to her convictions till the end, she beseeched President Grover Cleveland to correct the wrongs inflicted on America’s Native populations from her deathbed in California, where she was trying to recuperate.
 On August 2, 1885, she succumbed to presumptive stomach cancer at only 54, with William by her side.

 Helen loved Cheyenne Mountain in Colorado Springs so much that her husband had remodeled their house to enable her to view it from her chambers.
 Now he honored her wish and buried her in the mountain’s shadow, at Inspiration Point near Seven Falls, already a tourist attraction in her days.
 She lay interred under a growing mound of rocks, lovingly placed by the hands of her many fans who pilgrimaged to the site.

 Eventually, she was relocated to the Jackson family plot at Evergreen Cemetery.
 It is consoling for her acolytes to know that her grave is the one closest to, and with a direct view of the mountain she so cherished.